Genokarma/tutorials/docs/modules/workflows/index.md

 # Galaxy workflows

-## What are Galaxy workflows?

-## Move, change this stuff below

-Although we can use tools in Galaxy to analyse data and create a history, there is also a way to create a workflow of files, tools, settings and outputs.
-You can then input different datasets and run the workflow.
+A workflow is a chain of analysis steps.
+In Galaxy, we can create a workflow from an existing analysis history, or we can create one visually by adding tools to a canvas.

-This tutorial covers building a workflow to analyse a bacterial genome, from input Fastq sequencing reads to assembly, annotation, and visualization.
+This tutorial covers building a workflow to analyse a bacterial genome, from input FASTQ sequencing reads to assembly, annotation, and visualization.

+<fn>**New to Galaxy?** First try the [introduction](../galaxy/index.md) and then learn some [key tasks](../intro/index.md)</fn>

 ## Start

-Go to your Galaxy instance and Register/Login.
+Log in to your Galaxy instance (for example, Galaxy Australia, [usegalaxy.org.au](https://usegalaxy.org.au/)).

 Import a history of data files: